KLSGIT-WGCS/VishwaCTF-2023/writeups/Steganography/Guatemala.md

 > base64 -d flag

-flag is the file-path of the file that contains the encoded string
+Create a file and paste the encoded string in the file.
+Then execute the above command with that file-path and that will get you the same result.

 Tip: base64 encoded strings will ***usually*** end with the '=' sign (Why?
 Research about it!).
 That's how you can figure out that it is encoded in base64 !!